goruck/all/README.md

 then
     # Restart the wireless interface
     /sbin/ifdown --force wlan0
+    /bin/sleep 5
-    /sbin/ifup wlan0
+    /sbin/ifup --force wlan0
 fi
 ```

 ## Keybus to GPIO Interface Unit

 ### Keybus Electrical and Timing Characteristics
 The keybus is a DSC proprietary serial bus that runs from the panel to the sensors and controller keypads in the house.
 This bus needs to understood from an electrical, timing, and protocol point of view (see above) before the Pi can be interfaced to the panel.
 There isn't a lot of information on the keybus other than what's in the DSC installation manual and miscellaneous info on the Internet posted by hackers.
 Essentially, this is a two wire bus with clock and data, plus ground and the supply from the panel.
-The supply is 13.8 V (nominal) and the clock and data transition between 0 and 13.8 V. (The large voltage swings make sense given that it provides good noise immunity against interference picked up from long runs of the bus through the house.)
-The DSC manual states the bus supply can source a max of 550 mA.
+The supply is 12 V (nominal) and the clock and data transition between zero volts and the supply voltage level (i.e., 0 to 12 V nominally but could be a bit more or less (~ +/-10%) depending on the specific panel).
+The large voltage swings make sense given that it provides good noise immunity against interference picked up from long runs of the bus through the house.
+The DSC manual states that the bus supply can source a max of 550 mA.
 The sum of the current from all the devices presently on the bus was about 400 mA.
 This meant that the interface unit could draw no more than 150 mA.

 An oscilloscope was used to reverse engineer the protocol.
 Some screen-shots and analysis from them are below.